Content Security Policy: Status

 A website can declare multiple CSP headers, also mixing enforcement and report-only ones.
 Each header will be processed separately by the browser.

-CSP can also be delivered within the HTML code using a HTML META tag, although in this case its effectiveness will be limited.
+CSP can also be delivered within the HTML code using a meta tag, although in this case its effectiveness will be limited.

 Internet Explorer 10 and Internet Explorer 11 also support CSP, but only sandbox directive, using the experimental X-Content-Security-Policy header.

 A number of web application frameworks support CSP, for example AngularJS (natively) and Django (middleware).
 Instructions for Ruby on Rails have been posted by GitHub.
 Web framework support is however only required if the CSP contents somehow depend on the web application's state—such as usage of the nonce origin.
 Otherwise, the CSP is rather static and can be delivered from web application tiers above the application, for example on load balancer or web server.